An Idea That Unites Across Borders.

-Round Square organises International Service (RSIS) Projects for students from its member schools.
+Round Square organizes International Service (RSIS) Projects for students from its member schools.
 These bring together young people from all over the world to work as a truly international team providing much-needed assistance to disadvantaged communities.